 How do macular pigments help?

-Macular pigments are carotenoids you get from your diet.
+Macular pigment are carotenoids provided by a healthy diet of colourful fruits and vegetables.
+Alternatively this can be supplemented with Lutein and Zeaxanthin.
 They absorb harmful blue light, reducing cell damage in the eye.

 By absorbing blue light, macular pigments also help improve vision by reducing glare and improving contrast sensitivity.